bugzilla/bugzilla/docs/en/rst/installing/email.rst

 as services, and you should ensure that the MTA is in the auto-start list of services for the machine.

-If a simple mail sent with the command-line 'mail' program succeeds, then Bugzilla should also be fine.
+If a simple mail sent with the command-line :file:`mail` program succeeds, then Bugzilla should also be fine.